The following info answers some of American Ingenuity’s most commonly asked Dome Plans FAQ – frequently asked questions.

 Q: What format do I email floor plan drawings to you?

 A: jpeg format or bmp format (windows bit map).
 Alternatively, if you are using AutoCAD, we can accept the documents in dxf format or dwg format saved in 2013 or older program.
-Remember you can fax (321-639-8778) the drawings to us.
-Remember to include your name, telephone number and the best time(s) to contact you.
+Please include your name, telephone number and the best time(s) to contact you.

 Q: What programs can I use to read dxf format?